oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 #### Index

 Manage internal unique index for 'iface' virtio' or 'ide' Same ordering as in old format should be kept in order to support 3.0 VMs that starts to run on 3.1 cluster

-#### Generic Device

-Generic Device will be supported in the new format and will include all unhandled devices as sound/video and future devices.
-Those devices will be persistent and will have Type , SubType (device specific) and an Address.
-For 3.1 the Generic Device is not exposed to any GUI/REST API.

-#### Floppy / CDROM

-Floppy and CDROM will be typed as disk where its subtype is 'floppy' or 'cdrom'

-#### Boot Order

-Boot order is a device property (just for subgroup of all available devices), We should add and persist boot order to all relevant entities

 #### Hot Plug Disk/Nic